 During this time of social distancing and stay-at-home orders, it’s natural to feel a pull to the great outdoors.
 There’s something rejuvenating — even healing — about a ray of sunshine hitting your face through a canopy of moss-covered trees or listening to the waves crash against a rocky shoreline.
-While walks are currently limited to your neighborhood, it’s still possible for you to explore Oregon’s outdoor offerings from the comfort and safety of your home.
+While non-essential travel is currently restricted, it’s still possible for you to explore Oregon’s outdoor offerings from the comfort and safety of your home.
 Here are several videos and live cameras that can transport you virtually.
 We hope that these moments of inspiration and education will help you plan future travel around our state, when it’s safe to do so.

 For Flower Fans